-Parents will be kept up-to-date with their child's progress and development, and the EYFS lead will address any additional learning and development needs in partnership with parents.
+Parents will be kept up to date with their child's progress and development, and the EYFS lead will address any additional learning and development needs in partnership with parents.

-Assessments are ongoing and formative, they are used to assess the learning and development of children in the EYFS, Evidence for learning.
+Assessments are ongoing and formative, they are used to assess the learning and development of children in the EYFS.
 Staff members will observe children to understand their level of achievement, interests and learning styles.
 This information will then be used to shape learning experiences for each child.
-Observations are shared with parents through books, review processes and parent's evenings.
+Observations are shared with parents through class dojo, EHCP review processes and parent's evenings and access to Evidence for Learning.